nickjj/rolespec/docs/get-started-with-vagrant.rst

 Executing the tests
 ~~~~~~~~~~~~~~~~~~~

 When the script is called without any argument, it will launch the tests.
-To
-call the script from the host, you just have to issue:
+Call the script from your host like so:

 ::